bfut/unvivtool/python/README.md

         |      1
         |
         |      Some archives may have broken headers.
 When detected, unvivtool
         |      will print warnings.
-Up to a certain point, such archives may
+Up to a certain point, such archives can
         |      still be extracted.
-Warnings can be turned into errors, forcing
-        |      stricter adherence to format specifications.
-Note, such 'errors'
-        |      do not raise Python errors.
-Instead, unviv() returns 0.
-        |
-        |      >>> unvivtool.unviv("foo/bar.viv", ".", filename="car00.tga", strict=True)
-        |      ...
-        |      Strict Format error (Viv directory filesizes do not match archive size)
-        |      Decoder failed.
-        |      0

     viv(...)
-        |  viv(viv, infiles, dry=False, verbose=False)
+        |  viv(viv, infiles, dry=False, verbose=False, format="BIGF", direnlen=0, fnhex=False)
-        |      Encode files in new VIV/BIG archive.
-Skips given input paths
+        |      Encode files to new archive in BIGF, BIGH or BIG4 format.
-        |      that cannot be opened.
+        |      Skips given input paths that cannot be opened.
         |
         |      Parameters
         |      ----------